m-ysabelb/m-ysabelb/README.md

-<p> Hi, I’m Mikaila Ysabel, just a random girl who likes to use this GitHub space for my draft code documentations.
+<p> I’m Mikaila Ysabel, a random girl who loves to utilize this GitHub space for storing
-I'm currently learning HTML, CSS, and JS to pursue my passion in frontend web development. <p>
+  HTML, CSS, and JS draft code documentation in order to further her interest and passion in front-end web development. <p>